How to Stop Puppy Whining

 Puppy Separation and Confinement How to stop the Whining, Crying and Howling!

-Puppies will whine and cry when separated from their owners and left alone, especially for the first time.
+Puppies can become very dramatic the first few times in a crate and they will whine and cry when separated from their owners or left alone, especially for the first time.
 The puppy is afraid he is being abandoned by his pack and is sounding the alarm so that he can be rescued.
 This is most common when a puppy is confined to a small space or to a crate.
 This is perfectly normal dog behavior.
 But sometimes the sounds are so hideous and loud it scares us and we fear for the puppy’s well-being.
 Every puppy I have put in a crate for the first time has screamed to high heaven!
-So what should you do?

 In many cases, putting a treat or toy in the crate or pen with the puppy before closing the door will help condition the puppy that it’s a fun place to be.

 -After being confined to a crate, or pen for some time, always give your puppy the benefit of the doubt.
 When she begins whining, wait for a short pause in the whining, then immediately take her to her toilet area.

 -Make sure your puppy is comfortable.
 Is your puppy hungry, thirsty, too hot or cold?